A panel discussion on the future of the internet, both for the individual and for the state.

 Professor Sasse's research interests focus on how we design and implement innovative technologies that are fit for purpose, value for money, and improve productivity and well-being of individuals and society.

-An honorary life fellow of Gresham College, Professor Tim Connell was Director of Language Studies at City University London and became an emeritus professor in 2009.
+An honorary life fellow of Gresham College, Professor Tim Connell set up Language Studies at City, University of London and became an emeritus professor in 2009.
+He holds the degree of Doctor of Letters from City University.
 He is a graduate of Oxford, Liverpool and London universities, and has studied in Spain and Mexico.
-He also holds the degree of Doctor of Letters from City University.

-His particular interest is in the field of professional training for translators and interpreters, where he works closely with the Chartered Institute of Linguists, of which he is a Fellow and a Vice-President, and is also Chairman of the Board of the Educational Trust.
+His particular interest is in the field of professional training for translators and interpreters, where he works closely with the Chartered Institute of Linguists, of which he is a Fellow and a Vice-President.

 He writes and broadcasts regularly on a wide range of themes relating to London, languages in the modern world and diverse cultural topics.
-He is a member of the All Party Parliamentary Languages Group and works closely with the Industry and Parliament Trust on a variety of projects.
+He is a member of the All Party Parliamentary Languages Group.

 He has developed particular links in the Square Mile.
-He is a Freeman of the City of London and sits on the Court of the Stationers' Company.
+He is a Freeman of the City of London, sits on the Court of the Stationers' Company and is chair of their Livery Committee.
 He is Chairman of the Gresham Society.